Introduction

 EnviroTech Services – FreezeTrol Series

 The FreezeTrol line is engineered specifically for belt deicing and bulk material freeze conditioning.
 FreezeTrol 62 (effective to -30°F), FreezeTrol 78-G (effective to -60°F), and FreezeTrol 77-W (effective to -40°F) provide options based on operational temperature extremes.
-These products are water-based and environmentally responsible alternatives to traditional solvent treatments.
+The range includes bio-polymer and chloride-free synthetic options.
+Buyers should review the exact product’s SDS, TDS, chloride content, runoff profile, application rate, and equipment compatibility before use.

 Cargill – ClearLane Enhanced Deicer